Don't miss it!

 The park oversees a number of smaller islands, including Ko Talabeng to the east of Ko Lanta and Ko Rok some 40 km to the southwest.
 But when you’re on Lanta, “the national park” refers to a relatively small area around Ao Tanod in the remote south, guarded by a gate where foreign visitors must shell out 400 baht per adult and 200 baht per child.

-A two-kilometre-long hiking trail leads into dense old-growth jungle where you might spot a green imperial pigeon or Chinese egret along with the snakes that have helped to make them endangered.
+A two-km hiking trail leads into jungle where you might spot a green imperial pigeon or Chinese egret along with the snakes that have helped to make them endangered.
 All over the park, fearless monkeys let visitors walk right up to snap portraits of them.
-You’re not supposed to feed them, but supposedly those who do are thanked with a gracious nod of the head.
+You’re not supposed to feed them, but those who do are sometimes thanked with a gracious nod of the head.

 A climb up to the lighthouse rewards you with a panoramic view covering the beaches that stretch on either side of the peninsula along with dramatic cliffs and several islands, including Ko Muk to the south and Ko Haa out west.
 Save a trip to the park for a clear day if possible.

 The main beach has silky khaki sand backed by screw palms and umbrella trees.
 The swimming is excellent, but you’ll have to visit some of the aforementioned islands to peep much fish and coral.
 The beach is large enough to find a quiet patch, and the always-visible lighthouse adds a distinctive touch.

 Few stay here due to the remote location, but the park rents out tents for 250 baht per night (30 baht if you bring your own) along with a couple of fan bungalows with private bathrooms for 1,500 baht.

 There’s also a restaurant with limited choices and hours, and shared cold-water bathrooms for the campers.
 Monkeys may plunder food left unattended.